nextflow-io/nextflow/docs/workflow.md

 }
 ```

 The above snippet defines a process named `foo` and invokes it with the `data` channel.
-The result is then piped to the {ref}`operator-map` operator, which converts each string to uppercase, and finally to the {ref}`operator-view` operator which prints it.
+The result is then piped to the `operator-map` operator, which converts each string to uppercase, and finally to the `operator-view` operator which prints it.

-:::{tip}
+:::tip
 Statements can also be split across multiple lines for better readability:

 ```groovy